Medical Malpractice Insurance Coverage Basics

 • Group Coverage: A group policy usually covers all employees at a hospital or other care facility, or a sub-set of employees.
 Some employees, such as Physicians' Assistants and Nurse Practitioners, may need to pay an additional premium for individual coverage under a group policy.

-• Exclusions: Not every act is covered by medical malpractice insurance policies.
+• Exclusions: Not every act by a health care professional is covered by a medical malpractice insurance policy.
 If a doctor makes a misrepresentation on the policy application, it can void the policy altogether.
 Also, illegal acts and sexual misconduct are usually not covered.

 Make the Most of Your Claim